Former Army Green Beret confessed to contact with Russian intelligence, feds say

 Anderson said it was a “close question” but agreed Debbins could not be released: “He has information that could cause damage to the United States if disclosed to a foreign government.”

-Prosecutors say Debbins was first approached by Russian intelligence when he was a 19-year-old student at the University of Minnesota and a member of the Reserve Officers’ Training Corps (ROTC) studying abroad in Chelyabinsk, Russia.
-He met his future wife, whose father was a colonel in the Russian Air Force living in Chelyabinsk, according to the indictment.
+Prosecutors say Debbins was first approached by Russian intelligence when he was a 19-year-old student at the University of Minnesota and a member of the Reserve Officers’ Training Corps studying abroad in Chelyabinsk, Russia.
+He met his future wife, whose father was a colonel in the Russian air force living in Chelyabinsk, according to the indictment.

-First Debbins was tasked with getting the names of four nuns at a local Catholic church, according to the indictment, which does not say why such information was sought.
+First Debbins was tasked with getting the names of four nuns at a local Catholic church, according to the statement, which does not say why such information was sought.
 That began a 15-year relationship, prosecutors allege, in which he regularly reported to Russian intelligence officers under the code name “lkar Lesnikov.”

 Debbins is accused of sharing information on his Special Forces unit’s activities and personnel, the names of U.S. counterintelligence operatives, and the name of a fellow Special Forces member he thought might be receptive to recruitment by Russia.
 In return, prosecutors say, he was given $1,000, a bottle of cognac and a Russian military uniform.
-He was asked to provide the Russians with army field manuals but declined, according to the indictment.
+In his statement, Debbins said the Russians also offered him the services of prostitutes, which he declined.
+He said he was asked to provide the Russians with Army field manuals but did not do so.

-Debbins was on active duty from 1997 to 2005, first as a chemical, biological, radiological and nuclear (CBRN) officer before joining the Special Forces, according to an Army spokesman.
+Debbins was on active duty from 1998 to 2005, first as a chemical, biological, radiological and nuclear officer before joining the Special Forces, according to an Army spokesman.
 Debbins did not serve in combat.
 His security clearance was suspended for a violation during an assignment in Azerbaijan in 2004.

 He then went into the private sector against the wishes of the Russian operatives, according to the indictment, who wanted him to pursue a career in the U.S. government.
-Despite concern over the Azerbaijan incident, his business ties to Russia and his father-in-law, he was granted a top-secret security clearance in 2010.
-By his own account, Debbins went on to teach at the Academy for Defense Intelligence at Fort Meade and as an instructor for the United States European Command (EUCOM) and NATO.
+Despite concern over the Azerbaijan incident, his business ties to Russia and his father-in-law, he was granted a top-secret security clearance in 2010 through the Defense Intelligence Agency.

+Debbins went on to teach at the Academy for Defense Intelligence at Fort Meade and as an instructor for the U.S. European Command and NATO.

 The indictment makes no mention of any contact with Russian intelligence after 2011.
-In 2012, the GRU approached Debbins’s father-in-law to ask about the defendant, Traxler said.
+In 2012, the GRU approached Debbins’s father-in-law to ask about the defendant, the statement said.

 Debbins has traveled in the same circles as members of the Trump administration and other prominent Republicans.
 He is a graduate of the Institute of World Politics, a national security graduate school in Washington founded by a Reagan administration Soviet specialist.
 Former national security adviser Michael Flynn’s son attended the school; Trump associate Erik Prince has served on the board of trustees.